marcelluseasley/nmapresultsviewer/README.md

 }
 ```

-You can view the results of the scan by taking this `scan-id` (really just a UUID assigned to each different scan import) and vising the following URL:
+You can view the results of the scan by taking this `scan-id` (really just a UUID assigned to each different scan import) and visiting the following URL:

 ```
 http://[SERVER_URL]/589c048e-cca7-4686-9d70-5a4bd07669f5